xarray-contrib/xdggs/design_doc.md

 ## Goals

-The goal of the `xddgs` library is to facilitate working with multiple Discrete Global Grid Systems (DGGSs) via a unified, high-level and user-friendly API that is deeply integrated with [Xarray](https://xarray.dev).
+The goal of the `xdggs` library is to facilitate working with multiple Discrete Global Grid Systems (DGGSs) via a unified, high-level and user-friendly API that is deeply integrated with [Xarray](https://xarray.dev).

 Examples of common DGGS features that `xdggs` should provide or facilitate: